 It's important to keep the hair on the feet trimmed, to prevent your pet from picking up debris that could cause sore feet.
 Push the hair between the toes and then trim the hair that extends past the footpads.

 You may get by with monthly baths for your Clumber.
 Clean the folds of skin on the head more often, to prevent a yeast infection.
 Regular cleaning of the ears will prevent ear infections.
-You should trim your Clumber's nails regularly and brush the teeth daily.
+You should trim your Clumber's nails regularly and brush their teeth daily.

 Clumbers love to eat, so you must take care that your dog does not become overweight.
-Feed your pet a high-quality food, and use treats sparingly.
+Feed your pet high-quality food, and use treats sparingly.
 Never feed your dog cooked bones or fatty human foods.

 Clumber spaniels need room to move around.
 They do best in a home with a large yard or garden.
 Hunting dogs get plenty of exercise.
 Others can get their exercise by playing ball or fetch with their owners.
 Walking and swimming are good exercises for your Clumber as well.